doublerobotics/d3-sdk/docs/API.md

 - pose.resume
 - other:
   - event: `DRPose.pose` is fired continuously as the robot's pose changes.
 It includes both an estimate of the base's position in world coordinates based on the wheel encoder data and the head's position based on the IMU data and knowledge of the robot's model and degrees of freedom.
+  - event: `DRPose.yawRateProblem` is fired when a difference is detected between the turning rate (yaw of the base) as measured by the wheel encoders and the head IMU.
+If this happens, the robot will automatically stop in place, attempt to resolve the problem by recalibrating, then resume.
+  - event: `DRPose.yawRateGood` is fired when the problem is resolved.

 ### ptz